artwithcode/soul-music/README.md

 # soul-music
 A music player/downloader client

-This is a small client musicplayer that I created because I got bored.
-It's coded in Python.
+This is a small side project of mine, which is a client musicplayer that I created.
+It's implemented in Python.

-## Depencies
+## Dependancies
 - vlc-python
+- youtube_dl
-- ncurses
+- cursesmenu

 ## Demo